nik-ez/snowiq-docs/soc-user-management.md

 The Upload Users function allows Admin users to add users to the system by following the steps below (Note: this feature isn't used as Montgomery County does this on their end and therefore this feature may be deprecated in future releases.)

-* Click the blue 'Upload Users' button on the top right of the application.
+* Select the blue 'Upload Users' button on the top right of the application.
 * The system will prompt with the following:

 ![Upload Users](/images/soc/soc-user-management/upload-users.png){: .width-xl}{: data-lightbox="2"}

-* Click 'Browse' to select the appropriate file for an Employee or Contractor user information.
+* Select 'Browse' to select the appropriate file for an Employee or Contractor user information.
 * Select file
-* Click 'Upload'
+* Select 'Upload'
 * The system will add the new users to the list.
 </section>